13 Shopify Competitors And Alternatives In 2025

 • Add special offers and discounts

-• Reduce abandonment cart rate by sending emails
+• Reduce the abandonment cart rate by sending emails

 Although the PrestaShop software is free to install, setting up a complete shopping cart solution isn’t zero-expense.
 You will still need to pay for hosting charges and buy multiple premium modules to create a decent-looking store.

-The company generates revenue from PrestaShop Addons (a marketplace containing custom themes and addons) and strategic partnerships with leading companies like Google or PayPal.
+The company generates revenue from PrestaShop Addons (a marketplace for custom themes and addons) and from strategic partnerships with leading companies such as Google and PayPal.
 The platform is currently used by 300,000 stores and is available in 60+ languages.

 Downside